-Although existing studied have drawn correlations between temperature and crime rates there are many such a correlation could occur in the absence of longitudinal studies.
-The current study draws to various anomalies worth of further investigation such as recidivism, urban composition of the areas being studied, and variables that exist beyond temperature, population, and crime.
-Further considerations should be cognisant of economic downturns, recession, unemployment, and inflationary pressures that may cause cost of living pressures (and other critical events) that may lead to an increase in certain categories of crime.
-Apathy in reporting with perceived non-action by authority may impact crime reporting and thus not be reflective of the occurrence of crimes in the statistics.
+The research undertook a growth, crime, demographic, and temperature analysis of Midland, in Perth Western Australia as case study to assess the validity of existing theories that associate criminality and patterns of criminal behaviour. local crime, temperature, and vegetation cover data were analysed.
+Validity was done thorough an evaluation of field literature.
+Findings do not support a significant positive correlation between green canopy cover with temperature, long-term crime, and population density.
+However, the population for Midland was expected to grow substantially by 2051.
+The study draws to various anomalies worth of further investigation such as recidivism, urban composition of the areas being studied, and variables that exist beyond temperature, population, and crime.
+Further considerations should be cognisant of economic downturns, recession, and inflationary pressures (and other critical events), employment, morbidity, apathy in reporting with perceived non-action by authority.
+These impact crime reporting.
 Findings from this study highlight the significance of variability in location-based climate change outcomes.

-The study emphasise that; the heat-sink properties of thermal mass which can lead to exacerbated UHIEs; orientation, which can influence passive cooling; and blue grids which, in conjunction with orientation and breezes can be utilised to alleviate heat, are often ignored in normative literature, in the design and development characteristics of cities researched.
+They emphasize the importance of thermal mass, orientation, and blue grids, often ignored in normative literature, to design and development characteristics.
 Urban morphology mediates immediate micro-climate heat islands with dramatically different temperatures from surrounding local belts.

 Human behaviour and criminality, and their interactions with social systems are multifaceted.
 They often make urban design decisions difficult.
 The challenge is exacerbated by changes in macro- and micro-climates.
 Urbanisation and degreening, leading to urban heat islands (UHI), are important also.
 Extant literature is in its infancy and mostly based on Northern Hemisphere case studies.
 Yet if hypotheses concerning symbiotic links between urban environment, local atmospheric climate, and human criminal inclinations are correct, built environment specialists must collaborate on evidence-based study to grasp the intricacy, dimensions, and possible determinants of emerging crime and behavioural norms.
 This is intended to lessen urbanisation's consequences.
+Such prediction of potential impact of local heat and canopy cover on urban criminal behaviour could benefit designers, policymakers, inform policing resource planning, and contribute to positive outcomes.